icopy-site/awesome/docs/awesome/awesome-go.md

 * [hub](https://github.com/leandro-lugaresi/hub) - A Message/Event Hub for Go applications, using publish/subscribe pattern with support for alias like rabbitMQ exchanges.
 * [jazz](https://github.com/socifi/jazz) - A simple RabbitMQ abstraction layer for queue administration and publishing and consuming of messages.
 * [machinery](https://github.com/RichardKnop/machinery) - Asynchronous task queue/job queue based on distributed message passing.
-* [mangos](https://github.com/go-mangos/mangos) - Pure go implementation of the Nanomsg ("Scalable Protocols") with transport interoperability.
+* [mangos](https://github.com/nanomsg/mangos) - Pure go implementation of the Nanomsg ("Scalability Protocols") with transport interoperability.
 * [melody](https://github.com/olahol/melody) - Minimalist framework for dealing with websocket sessions, includes broadcasting and automatic ping/pong handling.
 * [Mercure](https://github.com/dunglas/mercure) - Server and library to dispatch server-sent updates using the Mercure protocol (built on top of Server-Sent Events).
 * [messagebus](https://github.com/vardius/message-bus) - messagebus is a Go simple async message bus, perfect for using as event bus when doing event sourcing, CQRS, DDD.